isomerpages/moe-acsi/_clubs-and-societies/Photographic Society/Awards.md

 Shannon Lee, 5.13

-2nd Runner Up-  Student Category “Celebrations” Theme
+2nd Runner Up-&nbsp; Student Category “Celebrations” Theme

 We look forward to winning many more awards in times to come!